Las Vegas Job Market 2026: How Economic Diversification Is Reshaping Housing Demand — Las Vegas real estate

 How Does Remote Work Affect Las Vegas Housing Demand?

 Remote work has been a structural shift that benefits Las Vegas enormously.
-The Census Bureau estimates that 18% of Clark County workers now work remotely at least part-time, up from 5% pre-pandemic.
+According to Census Bureau, the Census Bureau estimates that 18% of Clark County workers now work remotely at least part-time, up from 5% pre-pandemic.
 These workers earn national-market salaries while enjoying Nevada's low cost of living and zero income tax.

 I've worked with dozens of remote workers who relocated from California specifically for this advantage.
 A software engineer earning $180,000 in San Francisco pays roughly $14,000 in California state income tax.
 In Nevada, that's zero.
 Combined with lower housing costs, the net savings can exceed $3,000 per month.